 1. Clearly Delineate the FOD Critical and Control Areas

-Start by delineating your FOD-sensitive areas.
+Start by delineating your FOD-critical areas.
 Depending on your setup, this may be done with simple tape or painted lines, or it may require building new dividing structures.
 Make sure that the FOD-sensitive areas are marked clearly as such.
 This simple marking, on its own, will remind employees to make FOD prevention a priority when inside these lines.

 2. Enforce Clean-As-You-Go Policies Within These Areas

 Extra junk laying around work areas greatly increases the likelihood of a FOD incident.
 It also makes it harder for employees to work safely.
 They are focused on navigating around the debris rather than performing their tasks in the safest manner.

-3. Ban Food and Drink in FOD Sensitive Areas
+3. Ban Food and Drink in FOD Critical Areas

-Do not allow employees to eat or drink in the FOD-sensitive areas.
+Do not allow employees to eat or drink in the FOD control areas.
 Eating and drinking not only results in potentially harmful debris, but it also takes employees’ minds off of their work.
 It could potentially lead to incidents.
 Remind employees of this policy regularly, and post signs that denote the ban.

-Provide employees with a safe place outside of the FOD-sensitive zone where they can eat and drink during breaks.
+Provide employees with a safe place outside of the FOD-critical or control areas where they can eat and drink during breaks.
 This makes it easier for them to adhere to this rule.
 Ensure that your employees are taking their breaks regularly.
 This not only prevents them from grabbing a snack while on duty, but also keeps them focused and refreshed so that can work more safely.

 4. Create FOD Barriers